START-Hack/Microsoft-STARTHACK22/README.md

 ### Case Pitch
-Help non-profit organization Spring ACT to create a sustainable business model and a solution prototype that will help peoplpe take concrete action in the face of injustice.
+If you choose to join our team, over the next 36 hours, you will work on building a sustainable solution prototype and business model of an app that individuals can use to learn how to respond to everyday social injustices.

-We’re envisioning a gamified approach to deliver a personalised educational experience (think e.g. DuoLingo) that helps people to learn how to deal with everyday’s social injustice, such as how to best react to sexism, racism, as well as, fight the imposter syndrome.
-The solution should motivate individuals to keep studying the most relevant topics and “growing”, while being able to proudly share learning achievements and connect with a wider community.
-It's crucial to create a business model that generates sustainable revenue streams in order to fund development and operational costs of the solution.
+We’re envisioning a gamified approach to deliver a personalised educational experience  – think DuoLingo  – that helps people to learn how to react in the face of injustices, such as sexism, racism or even the imposter syndrome in their work life or everyday life.
+The solution should motivate individuals to keep studying the most relevant topics and to grow, while being able to proudly share learning achievements and connect with a wider community.
+It’s crucial to create a business model that generates sustainable revenue streams in order to fund development and operational costs of the solution.

 Other current projects of Spring ACT include "[Sophia](https://springact.org/sophia-chatbot/)" – the world's first chatbot empowering survivors of domestic violence; and "[Dots](https://springact.org/dots-legal-aid-app/)" – an alternative legal aid app.

-### Deep Dive Slides
+### Deep Dive
-We’re looking for these things:
+We’re looking for:
 -	A mobile-usable app prototype (web / native / PWA) with a good UX that focuses on the needs of people in vulnerable situations.
 -	A Learning feature (e.g. like Duolingo) to learn about topics of social injustice and what to do in these situations, where to find help etc.
 -	A safe & secure approach to involve the broader community, share information